Greece: Athens, Delphi & Meteora

 Included Meals: Breakfast

 After a delicious included breakfast, there is time to do some last exploring or shopping before your complimentary transportation this afternoon to the Santorini Airport for the short (half-hour) flight to Athens International Airport.
-(Departure time is provided by your Country Walkers guides on tour, and luggage can be stored at the hotel until your airport shuttle departs.)
+(Departure time is provided by your Country Walkers leaders on tour, and luggage can be stored at the hotel until your airport shuttle departs.)
 Flight schedules back home require you to stay overnight, so we have reserved the Hotel Sofitel Athens Airport for you, the only hotel at the airport and an easy walk from the terminal.
 Spend the afternoon and evening poolside, indulge in a spa treatment or sauna, or head back to Athens for more independent exploration.

 Included Meals: Breakfast